EVerest/everest-core/docker/everest-docu/readme.rst

 * `Editing and previewing rst files from external folders`: This is unfortunately a bit more complicated, because this whole setup runs in a `Dev Container` which can't reach the outside.
-One possibility is copy the files in the ``everest-docu`` folder, so you can use them directly.
-This approach might not suite you, because you will need to put your folders into this project.
+One possibility is to copy the files in the ``everest-docu`` folder, so you can use them directly.
+This approach might not suit you, because you will need to put your folders into this project.

   Another possibility is to add an external folder as a mount point to this container.
 In order to do so, open the file ``.devcontainer/devcontainer.json`` and uncomment the mount configuration.
   There you can insert your local folder, which will then be mounted into this container at ``/ext_source``.
-The create a symlink into this containers source folder by::
+Then create a symlink into this container's source folder by::

     # change into this containers source folder